skaldragon/CSFH-64/README.md

 * Better save and import file visuals
 # Version 4.1.0
 * Random element to key generation on exporting of key!
+# Version 4.1.5
+* Fixed Big File Encryption
+* Exports Key all the time to help with Verification.